erebos12/git-advanced-tutorial/readme.md

 ## Some facts

-- Atomic working unit is a commit identified by SHA1 hash
+- Atomic working unit in GIT is a commit identified by SHA1 hash
 - Branches are "pointers" to a certain commit which you can checkout, create, move, delete.
 You can have multiple branches pointing to same commit.
 - Tags are fixed "pointers" to a commit.
 - HEAD is a reference to the last commit in the currently check-out branch.
 You can think of the HEAD as the "current branch" (`cat .git/HEAD`).